NCERT Solutions for Class 12 Biology Chapter 2 (Human Reproduction) – Free PDF Download

 Answer:

-The sex chromosome in a human female is XX while in a male it is XY.
-Thus, female produces haploid gametes having all X chromosomes but male produces two types of gametes with either X or Y. The sex of the child will be dependent on which sperm whether the one with X chromosomes or the one with Y chromosome fertilises the ovum with an X chromosome.
+The sex chromosome in a human female is XX, while in a male it is XY.
+Thus, female produces haploid gametes with all X chromosomes, but male produces two types of gametes with either X or Y. The sex of the child will be dependent on which sperm, whether the one with X chromosomes or the one with Y chromosomes, fertilises the ovum with an X chromosome.
 Therefore, the sex of the baby is determined by the father's chromosomes, not the mother's.

 Q20.
 How many eggs are released by a human ovary in a month?
-How many eggs do you think would have been released if the mother gave birth to identical twins?
+How many eggs do you think would have been released if the mother had given birth to identical twins?
 Would your answer change if the twins born were fraternal?

 Answer:

 Q21.
-How many eggs do you think were released by the ovary of a female dog which gave birth to 6 puppies?
+How many eggs do you think were released by the ovary of a female dog that gave birth to 6 puppies?

 Answer:

-Dogs are polyovulatory animals and they release more than one egg at a particular time.
-So, a female dog with 6 puppies in one generation, releases 6 eggs.
+Dogs are polyovulatory animals, and they release more than one egg at a time.
+So, a female dog with 6 puppies in one generation releases 6 eggs.

 NCERT Solutions for Class 12- Subject-wise

-Here is a key question from the chapter that can help you strengthen your understanding and prepare well for exams.
+Here is a key question from the chapter that can help students strengthen their understanding and prepare well for exams.
+For more such questions and answers, students can refer to the NCERT Solutions for Class 12 Biology Chapter 2 Human Reproduction to gain clarity on the concepts.

 i.
 Seminal vesicle